enochyl/eecs545/README.md

 # eecs545
-# This repository contains course work for EECS 545 Machine Learning.
+# This repository contains coursework for EECS 545 Machine Learning.